Flour Pot Bakery, Best Coffee Shops Brighton

 Trading Post Coffee Roasters

-A popular cafe on Ship Street.
+A popular cafe on Ship Street and with multiple branches in the city.
 The organic coffee, tea and food menus are extensive and you can get vegan milks.
-We stopped by for an iced americano on a hot summer walk and enjoyed the open space and wooden floors.
 Upstairs there are large tables that make Trading Post a good coffee shop in Brighton for working on your laptop.
+It’s not my favourite, as I find the coffee too dark roast for my taste, but Luke often goes here solo.

-Google Map: 36 Ship St, Brighton BN1 1AB
+Google Maps: 36 Ship St, Brighton BN1 1AB

 Coffeetzar